Nursing Associates bridge the gap between health and care assistants, and registered nurses.

 - Identify and respond to risk, so as to inform improvements in the quality and safety of person-centred care and compassionate practice.

-- Collaborate in partnership with stakeholders across a range of organisations, settings and fields of practice to deliver integrated individual care.
+- Collaborate in partnership with stakeholders across a range of organisations, settings, lifespan and fields of practice to deliver integrated individual care.

 As an apprentice you do not pay course fees.
 An apprentice is employed by an organisation which entitles them to earn as they learn.
 Please contact your employer for further details around apprenticeship routes for this programme.

-There may be extra costs on top of tuition fees, such as a laptop, travel to tutorials, set books and internet access.
+There may be other costs associated with studying this course including a laptop, travel to tutorials, set books and internet access.

 If you're on a low income you might be eligible for help with some of these costs after your module has started.